-InDesign Book Layout can baffle the best of Designers.
+InDesign book layout can confuse the best of designers.

 InDesign book layout and just understanding the various manufacturing possibilities is our focus for this article.
 We need to make sure that we are on the same page.
 Pardon the pun!